kullrich/taxadb2/README.md

 $ rm -r taxadb
 ```

-You can easily rerun the same command, `taxadb` is able to skip already inserted `taxid` as well as `accession`.
+You can easily rerun the same command, `taxadb2` is able to skip already inserted `taxid` as well as `accession`.

 ## Tests